Years of Lead (Italy): 1977

-On 11 March, Francesco Lorusso was killed by the military police (the Carabinieri) in the university of Bologna.
+On 11 March, Francesco Lorusso was killed by the military police (the Carabinieri) at the university of Bologna.

 On 12 March, a Turin policeman Giuseppe Ciotta was killed by Prima Linea.

 On 22 March, a Rome policeman Claudio Graziosi was killed by Nuclei Armati Proletari.

 On 28 April, in Turin, lawyer Fulvio Croce was killed by the Red Brigades.

 On 12 May, in Rome, 19-year-old student Giorgiana Masi was killed during clashes between police officers and demonstrators.

 On 14 May, in Milan, activists from a far-left organization pulled out their pistols and began to shoot at the police, killing policeman Antonio Custra.
 A photographer took a photo of an activist shooting at the police.
 This year was called the time of the "P38", referring to the Walther P38 pistol.

 On 16 November, in Turin, Carlo Casalegno, deputy director of the newspaper La Stampa, was seriously wounded in an ambush of the Red Brigades.
 He died thirteen days later, on November 29.

 1978

-On 4 January, in Cassino, Fiat boss security services Carmine De Rosa was killed by leftists.
+On 4 January, in Cassino, chief of Fiat security Carmine De Rosa was killed by leftists.

-On 7 January, in Rome young militants of Italian Social Movement (MSI) Franco Bigonzetti and Francesco Ciavatta were killed by far-leftists, another militant (Stefano Recchioni) was killed by the police during a violent demonstration.
+On 7 January, in Rome, young militants of Italian Social Movement (MSI) Franco Bigonzetti and Francesco Ciavatta were killed by far-leftists, another militant (Stefano Recchioni) was killed by the police during a violent demonstration.
 Some militants left the MSI and founded the Nuclei Armati Rivoluzionari, which had ties with the Roman criminal organization Banda della Magliana.

 On 20 January, in Florence, policeman Fausto Dionisi was killed by Prima Linea.

 On 7 February, in Prato (a town near Florence), notary Gianfranco Spighi was killed by leftists.

 On 14 February, in Rome, Judge Riccardo Palma was killed by the Red Brigades.

 On 10 March, in Turin, Marshal Rosario Berardi was killed by the Red Brigades.

 On 16 March in Milan, the killing of Fausto and Iaio occurred.
 Nobody has ever been found responsible for the double murder.

 On 11 April, in Turin, policeman Lorenzo Cutugno was killed by the Red Brigades.

 On 20 April, in Milan, policeman Francesco Di Cataldo was killed by the Red Brigades.

 On 10 October, in Rome, judge Girolamo Tartaglione was killed by the Red Brigades.

 On 11 October, in Naples, university teacher Alfredo Paolella was killed by Prima Linea.

 On 8 November, in Patrica (a town near Frosinone), judge Fedele Calvosa was killed by the Unità Comuniste Combattenti.